bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 situation, arrays can be used to store, and return, a variety of different values.

-Generally speaking arrays are identified within square brackets, &lbrack;&rbrack;, with comma separated items.
+Generally speaking arrays are identified within square brackets, ][, with comma separated items.
 The items start at 0 and increase from there.
-When identifying the third item in a list it is actually identified as &lbrack;2&rbrack;.
+When identifying the third item in a list it is actually identified as ]2[.

 <h4>Objects</h4>